-• Play the audio again.
-Stop after paintbrush and ask the children to repeat.
-Continue until vou finish.

-Ask them to sit in pairs.
-Have one of them say paintbrush.
-Ask the other to point to the correct picture.
+- Play the CD again.
+Stop the CD after I have a paintbrush.
+I'm painting.
+Ask the children to repeat.
+Continue until you finish. - Ask the children to sit in pairs.
+Have one of them say I have a paintbrush.
+I'm painting.
+Ask the other one to point to the correct picture.
 Then ask them to change roles.